 7) In electric smokers where there is little air movement because there is no combustion, the pan can add humidity to the atmosphere in the cooker to help keep the oven from drying out your food.
 In cookers that have combustion going on, sooooo much air is moving through the chamber that the water vapor has little impact on the humidity.
 This can vary significantly depending on the design of the cooker.
+A reader measured the airflow through his Peoria (offset) Smoker at 268 cubic feet per minute at the exhaust stacks when cooking at at 250°, which is a very small fire.
 Also, if there is an oil slick from drippings on the water, it cannot evaporate.

 8) The humidity keeps the meat surface moist, it evaporates and cools the meat, and that slows cooking .
 This allows more time for connective tissues and fats to melt.